 8. Drum Circle Facilitation Training is Not Music Therapy Training.

-Both types of Clients, music therapy participants and those who hire music therapists, can be confused if a music therapist uses the term “drum circle” to describe what he/she does in music therapy.
+Music therapy clients and those who hire music therapists can be confused if a music therapist uses the term “drum circle” to describe what he/she does in music therapy.
 As already discussed, the term is somewhat of a slang term to describe casual music making in a community setting.
 There is a stigma around the term, like it or not.
 The term describes an experience that is largely unstructured, has no clear goals or objectives, and no clear client-therapist relationship.
 If a music therapist calls what they do a ‘drum circle’ and then proceeds to design and deliver a structured experience with specific goals and objectives (does their job), they are, by definition, not doing what they said they were doing – having a drum circle.
 This could cause confusion and even break down trust between the clients and therapist.
 For those clients who have participated in traditional drum circles, they may expect something completely different than what is offered.
 For those who have not experienced a traditional drum circle (either individually facilitated or group-lead) they may leave with an unrealistic perception of what a drum circle is, which doesn’t honor drum circle culture or the people who facilitate drum circles.

 Drum circles are accessible and fun music-based experiences that can help people of all ages and abilities enjoy playing music in a community setting.
 The term has been in use since the 1960’s and is generally thought of as a counter-culture experience, sometimes among those on the “fringes” of society.
 Drum circles have been heavily promoted by drum companies and those who offer drum circle facilitation training courses and certification.
 Because the term has been heavily used for the past 20 years, it’s meaning has been somewhat diluted and distorted.
 Many people confuse the term with other forms of group drumming, such as traditional drumming, rhythm games, guided interactive drumming, and even drumming in music therapy.